terr4m/terraform-provider-shell/docs/data-sources/script.md

 ### Optional

 - `environment` (Map of String) The environment variables to set when executing command; to be combined with the OS environment and the provider environment.
+- `inputs` (Dynamic) Inputs to be made available to the script; these can be accessed as JSON via the `TF_SCRIPT_INPUTS` environment variable.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
-- `working_directory` (String) The working directory to use when executing the command; this will default to the _Terraform_ working directory..
+- `working_directory` (String) The working directory to use when executing the command; this will default to the _Terraform_ working directory.

 ### Read-Only